ZahidGalea/windtools-mcp/README.md

 ### Development Setup

-For developing
+For developing:

 ```bash
 # Install development dependencies
 uv sync --dev
 ```

-If you want to use locally
+If you want to use locally:

 ```bash
 pip install -e .
 ```

+Configuration for local development:

 ```json
 {